Denvi/Candle/doc/help_en.md

 > **Note** – When “Pause” or “Stop” is activated, the actual CNC halt occurs only after the controller’s command input buffer has been emptied.
 For an immediate stop use the **“Hold”** and **“Reset”** commands from the *Control* panel.

-To the left of these buttons lies a flag that enables automatic scrolling of the table during CP transmission.
-If the CP is actively being sent while the user manually scrolls, this flag resets automatically.
+There is a **"Scroll"** checkbox to the left of these buttons that enables automatic scrolling of the table during CP transmission.
+If the CP is actively being sent while the user manually scrolls, this checkbox resets automatically.

 #### 3.3.2.2 Window “Visualizer”

-The graphical representation of the CP is displayed in the **Window "Visualizer"** (Figure 3).
+The graphical representation of the CP is displayed in the window **"Visualizer"** (Figure 3).

 ![Window “Visualizer”](images_en/visualizer.png#center)
 <p class="center">Figure 3 – Window “Visualizer”</p>